ucl-mig/iqt/README.md

 ### Citation

 If you use this pipeline in your research, please cite:

       @article{alexander2017image,
-        title={Image quality transfer and applications in diffusion MRI}, author={Alexander, Daniel C and Zikic, Darko and Ghosh, Aurobrata and Tanno, Ryutaro and Wottschel, Viktor and Zhang, Jiaying and Kaden, Enrico and Dyrby, Tim B and Sotiropoulos, Stamatios N and Zhang, Hui and others}, journal={NeuroImage},
+        title={Image quality transfer and applications in diffusion MRI}, author={Daniel C. Alexander and Darko Zikic and Aurobrata Ghosh and Ryutaro Tanno and Viktor Wottschel and Jiaying Zhang and Enrico Kaden and Tim B Dyrby and Stamatios N Sotiropoulos and Hui Zhang and Antonio Criminisi}, journal={NeuroImage},
         volume={152},
         pages={283--298},
         year={2017},
         publisher={Elsevier}
       }

 ### How to use IQT framework

 ### Third-party re-implementations